 Police officers do not have to advise you of your Miranda rights until you are in custody.
-If they just want to talk to you and ask a few questions, you are likely not in custody.
+If they want to talk to you and ask a few questions, you are likely not in custody.
 Some police personnel will tell suspects whether they are in custody or not.
 Others will say nothing in the hopes of getting you to “spill the beans.”
-This is something you need to know, as officers often use this method to see if they can get information that can be used against you later on.
+Our Felony Lawyer in Oakland, CA, shares that this is something you need to know.
+Officers often use this method to see if they can get information that can be used against you later on.
 Officers are well aware that once an individual is arrested, he or she is less likely to talk.

 Being silent is not necessarily seen as invoking your rights

-Once you are “Mirandized” (read your rights), you must communicate to law enforcement officers that you intend to exercise them and ask to speak with an Oakland, CA felony lawyer.
+Once you are “Mirandized” (read your rights), you must communicate to law enforcement officers that you intend to exercise them and ask to speak with an Oakland, CA Felony Lawyer.
 In some cases, prosecutors can use a person’s silence against him or her.
-It’s crucial that you understand that it’s okay to go back on your initial agreement to waive your Miranda rights and talk to the officers.
-Even if you waive them at first, you can change your mind later and tell the officers that you have decided to exercise your rights.
+You must understand that it’s okay to go back on your initial agreement to waive your Miranda rights and talk to the officers.
+Even if you wave them at first, you can change your mind later and tell the officers that you have decided to exercise your rights.
 Then you won’t have to answer any other questions and can ask to see an attorney.
 Moreover, anytime you wish, you can invoke your Fifth Amendment rights against incriminating yourself.

 Understanding what your rights are is essential for your defense